Penal Code 523 covers the charge of extortion by means of a threatening letter in the state of California.

 Similar Charges to PC 523

 There are several other extortion charges used in California.
-In addition to PC 518, California’s basic charge for extortion, the court also uses more specific charges, including:
+In addition to PC 518, California’s basic charge for extortion, the court also uses other more specific charges, including:

 Extortion is one example of a white-collar crime prosecuted in California.
 Other white-collar crimes handled by the California court system include embezzlement and fraud.
 A white-collar crime lawyer in Los Angeles can help you learn more about how to defend yourself against these charges today.